Board of Directors

 Endorsement Committee

 Inez Ingle has been a dedicated member of the Association and its Board of Directors since 2009 and currently serves as Chair of the Endorsement Committee.
-She has held an Infant Mental Health-Clinical endorsement since 2009.
+She has held an Infant Mental Health–Clinical Endorsement since 2009 and remains deeply committed to advancing high standards of reflective, relationship-based practice.

-Inez earned a degree in Psychology with a minor in Anthropology from Bennington College and later completed a Master’s in Early Childhood/Special Education at Lesley College.
-Since moving to New Mexico in 1982, she has focused on Early Childhood Intervention, primarily serving infants, toddlers, and their families in Rio Arriba County.
+Inez earned a degree in Psychology with a minor in Anthropology from Bennington College and later completed a Master’s degree in Early Childhood/Special Education at Lesley College.
+Since relocating to New Mexico in 1982, she has focused her work in Early Childhood Intervention, primarily serving infants, toddlers, and their families in Rio Arriba County.

 NMAIMH Staff